 We all know the market dynamics in the world of video have shifted quite a bit in the past year.
 The short version: Viewership is moving online.
-In the first quarter of 2016, YouTube had a higher average monthly reach among 18-34 year-olds than any commercial TV channel.1
+In 2015, TV viewing by 18-to 49-year-olds fell by 4%, and their time spent on YouTube went up 74%.1

 We partnered with Google to figure out how we should think about YouTube's two main ad formats: non-skippable Google Preferred 15-second and skippable TrueView 30-second ads.
 In a live controlled experiment, we showed the same creative from one of Dentsu Aegis Network's largest consumer packaged goods (CPG) brands to the same people in various combinations of the two formats; we also tested five additional campaigns from other categories to see if the CPG brand results were normal.

 Like-for-like ROI is 50% higher in online video than linear TV.

 The bottom line?
 We found that there are many effective ways to invest in YouTube, and it can be simpler than we sometimes make it.
 Both Google Preferred and TrueView can drive results no matter the marketing goal.
 And when combined, these formats can work even better.

 Throughout the purchase funnel, both formats drive lifts